 Since I enjoyed being in, and around, pageants I decided that I wanted to give back by helping other girls.
 I felt that competing had helped me to personally develop my self-confidence and self-awareness.
 I really wanted to help other girls to grow in these areas too.
 The local board members of Miss Springfield / Miss Branson pageants encouraged me to become a state certified judge in the Miss America organization, (MAO).
 I fulfilled all of the requirements to be a judge at that level and have since judged numerous local pageants.

 As a judge, what are some of the key qualities and characteristics you look for?

-- Personality – As a judge, I want to get to know each individual contestant.
+As a judge, I want to get to know each individual contestant.
 When we conduct the interviews, the judges do not want what we call, “Patty Pageant Answers.”
-We want each contestant’s personality to shine; from their interview questions to their wardrobe selections, to their hairstyles, to their talent choices, etc… Let your individuality sparkle and come to life before our eyes!
+We want each contestant’s personality to shine; from their interview questions to their wardrobe selections to their hairstyles to their talent choices, etc… Let your individuality sparkle and come to life before our eyes!
 Be real and down-to-earth; plus it’s always good to make the judges laugh a little.

-- Talent – Talent is also a large part of the pageant score card.
-As a judge, I look for how well they performed their talent.
+Talent is also a large part of the pageant scorecard.
+As a judge, I look at how well they performed their talent.
 Did they make any mistakes?
 What was their overall attire/appearance?
 How entertaining was it?
 Was the overall experience good?
 Would I want to see it again?

 What are some of the “must haves” of being a contestant?

-- Enjoy! – Wear a smile, relax and enjoy the ride.
+Enjoy! – Wear a smile, relax and enjoy the ride.
 If you look bored, pained, scared, etc… it will show.
-Have a balance of seriousness/playfulness and be sure to let you personality shine!
+Have a balance of seriousness/playfulness and be sure to let your personality shine!

 Find more information regarding the Miss.
-Springfield Website here.
+Missouri website HERE.

 Sarah’s email address: firstname.lastname@example.org.